ChrisLeeRios/prime_rhyme_time/README.md

 # Prime Rhyme Time

-An Online Helper to assist writers in creating and storing new writtens made in Python!
+An Online Helper to assist writers in creating and storing new writtens made with Python, Flask, MySQL!

 Includes a Rhyming Dictionary API and Dictionary API to further assist the creative process.